This feature is available only for the Enterprise plan. To get started, reach out to support@buildwithfern.com.

 When the Fern container redirects an unauthenticated user, it appends the following query parameters to FERN_AUTH_REDIRECT:

-redirect_uriwith the JWT asfern_tokenand the originalstateas the return-to path.
-You can use either method:- GET redirect: Append
+FERN_AUTH_SECRET using the HS256 algorithm.redirect_uri with the JWT as fern_token and the original state as the return-to path.
+You can use either method:

 Here is an example Node.js (Express) server that signs a JWT and redirects to the callback: